 This post is dedicated to 2021s who aren’t sure if they can survive in a cook-for-yourself community.
 It could be helpful for parents as well.

 Note on Update: this post has been updated with a section on the new Pilot 2021 optional meal kit plan.
 The appendix also compares it to non-MIT subscription meal services.
-Spoiler: it's expensive.
+Spoiler: it’s expensive.
+Update on Update: although Pilot 2021 was canceled, I’m leaving the section about it for information about non-MIT meal kits and meal prices in general.
+The section is also a cautionary tale about dining claims.

 First, an important note: you are required to purchase a meal plan if you live in a dorm with a dining hall.
 I strongly believe that you shouldn’t pick a dorm based on the presence or absence of dining (unless cost is an important factor, in which case a meal plan is not advisable, see appendix).
 At MIT, where every dorm is different because of its culture, convenience should not be in the top 5 reasons for choosing a living space.